 |Day and Time:||12 Weeks, Thursday 6:00 - 9:00 PM|

-Advanced Darkroom is the first in a series of two black & white workshops aimed at expanding artistic control of the fine art print.
-During this first twelve-week period we will explore several advanced negative and print making techniques we can use to bring our creative vision to print.
+Advanced Darkroom is aimed at expanding artistic control of the fine art print.
+During this twelve-week period, we will explore several advanced negative and print making techniques we can use to bring our creative vision to print.
 A review of artistic controls in the negative making, the highlight-based printing system, multiple filter printing, color filters in black & white photography, low light photography and selenium processing are some of the topics we will study.
+4x5 cameras will be made available for extended student use throughout the course.

 Prerequisite: Students should know how to develop film and make a print in the darkroom.
 Basic Darkroom at NESOP or two years of black & white negative and printmaking are strongly suggested for this workshop.